OzanYasin/git-and-github-bootcamp/README.md

 `git cat-file -p <object-hash>`

 The **-p** option tells Git to pretty print the contents of the object based on its type.

+## Blobs

+Git blobs **(binary large object)** are the object type Git uses to store the contents of files in a given repository.
+Blobs don't even include the filenames of each file or any other data.
+They just store the contents of a file!